wlanslovenija/nodewatcher/docs/installation.rst

 * ``ssid`` -- SSID used in this project
 * ``ssid_backbone`` -- SSID used for backbone nodes in this project
 * ``ssid_mobile`` -- SSID used for mobile nodes in this project
-* ``sticker`` -- name of the LaTeX template file to use for the project when issuing a contact sticker for its nodes
 * ``zone_id`` -- DNS zone id (NULL if DNS capabilities of ''nodewatcher'' are not used)
 * ``captive_portal`` -- should the nodes in this project have captive portals?
 * ``geo_lat`` -- default location of the map when adding a new node (latitude)